Designing the Most Productive Office, With Science

 Paint is one of the easiest things to change in a room.
 And while the typical white office walls may lend an air of professionalism, they lack stimulation.
 And the same way it’s recommended to put lots of bright colors in nurseries to stimulate brain activity in babies, having some pops of color in the office will keep employees from zoning out at their desks.
 So consider an accent wall, or accessorizing the space with some art or other small things.
 I have at least 3 different colors of post-its on my desk right now.
 As for which colors, there’s extensive research into how green increases creative performance, so that’s a good place to start.

 Another good way to add a bit of green is with plants.
-They’re nice to look at, act as a natural air filter, and have been found to just generally increase productivity.
+They’re nice to look at, act as a natural air filter and have been found to just generally increase productivity.
 Like art, plants enhance an environment, positively affecting the psychological state of those in the room.

 Studies by the Lawrence Berkeley National Laboratory have found that office temperature has one of the most significant impacts on workplace productivity.
 You’d think that colder temperatures in the office keep people more alert, but it’s not effective in the long term.
 Your body uses an enormous amount of energy to keep warm, so a colder office will leave you more tired at the end of your 8 hours than a warm one.
-That said, the optimum temperature is around 70 degrees, year round.
+That said, the optimum temperature is around 70 degrees, year-round.

-While it creates more transparency and an apparent ease of communication, you lose productivity because it’s so much easier to get distracted (and sick, since you probably haven’t been in such close contact with people since school).
+While it creates more transparency and apparent ease of communication, you lose productivity because it’s so much easier to get distracted (and sick, since you probably haven’t been in such close contact with people since school).
 Not to mention that a sense of privacy and security boosts job performance and satisfaction.

 Additionally, if work is task-based, you should set up task stations.
 This is where you print, this is where you staple and file, etc. This is especially helpful in a home office environment.
-Encouraging people to take a bit of a walk and change up their scenery is super helpful to keeping the mind active and working.
+Encouraging people to take a bit of a walk and change up their scenery is super helpful in keeping the mind active and working.
 Plus you’ll only need one stapler.

-On a slightly tangential note, keep your work space tidy.
+On a slightly tangential note, keep your workspace tidy.
 Don’t leave garbage or dishes around, throw out old papers, get a good organization system.
 While I’m on the subject, shout out to our cleaning team – I love coming in on Thursday mornings to an office that smells like citrus.

 At the end of the day, the most important thing is designing a space that facilitates the work you do.
 What works for an ad agency won’t necessarily work in a law firm or the startup you’re pitching to Shark Tank.